Joseph-Vanliew/GVSU-CIS641-XsQuadrant/docs/proposal.md

 - Cross-browser compatibility: WebRTC can behave differently across browsers, so ensuring consistent performance across platforms will require extensive testing.
 - Security: Safeguarding user data and communication with encryption, along with preventing unauthorized access, will be critical.

+# Change Management Plan

+## Description

+This section describes the successful implementation of the video chatting application that will rely on a three-phase change management plan to ensure efficient usage, integration, and issue resolutions.

+---

+## Training Plan

+When a user first creates an account, an interactive training module will appear, walking them through basic functionalities and features.
+If the video application is implemented into an organization, a few live training sessions will be created in collaboration with the IT team that employees can attend if they choose.
+A small website will also be created that has a searchable help center for self-paced learning and a detailed PDF user manual.
+Feedback from each of these areas will be gathered post-training through surveys.
+As a result, training materials will be adjusted to address common challenges that users present.

+---

+## Integration Plan

+The objective for this plan is to fit the video application into users’ existing software ecosystems.
+As the application evolves, this could turn into a hub for someone that uses multiple common productivity tools such as Slack or Google Workspace.
+Support for calendar synchronization to streamline meeting scheduling will also be introduced through API compatibility.
+Customizable configuration will allow IT administrators to configure settings for single sign-on via OAuth2 or JWT.
+Throughout this process, cross-platform testing will ensure compatibility with Windows, macOS, and Android devices as well as on major browsers.
+Technical documentation for IT teams to ensure integration and a dedicated support channel will be set up to address potential issues that arise.

+---

+## Issue Resolution Process

+The biggest key performance indicator will be user satisfaction, tracked through a robust identification, tracking, and resolution process.
+Implementing real-time monitoring will help measure any latency, connection, or performance issues.
+Third-party analytics tools such as PowerBI will be used to keep a live look at the raw data.
+For incident reporting, a ticket system will be designed into the platform so users can report any bugs.
+This system will capture the date and time they experienced it automatically, while categorizing and prioritizing the tickets.
+The categories will include critical, moderate, and minimal with a timeframe of 4 hours, 24 hours, and 48 hours respectively.
+To integrate continuous improvement, monthly meetings will include root cause analyses of unresolved bugs and updating any current documentation.
+Regular release updates will also be a part of sustaining a user base and high satisfaction.